Write unbiased documentation

 Determining whether a term shows bias

 When writing Splunk docs, be aware of your own biases in your writing.
-Just because a term isn't offensive to you doesn't mean that it isn't problematic for someone else.
+A term that isn't offensive to you might be problematic for someone else.
 To determine whether a term shows unconscious bias or harms a marginalized or underrepresented group, consider the following points:

 - Don't use words that diminish the historical or current situations of others.
 For example, use "peer" instead of "slave".